jguida941/contact-suite-spring-react/PROJECT_SUMMARY.md

 **Testing & Quality:**
 - JUnit 5 with parameterized tests
-- Mutation testing with PITest (99% kill rate)
+- Mutation testing with PITest (95% kill rate, 594/626 mutants)
 - Integration testing with Testcontainers
 - API fuzzing with Schemathesis
 - Static analysis with SpotBugs and Checkstyle